 The T1 vertebra, like the rest of the thoracic vertebrae, is characterized by its stability and strength.
 The lack of flexibility within the thoracic spine makes spinal deterioration less common than at other vertebral levels, such as the cervical and lumbar spine.
 Read on to learn more about the function and treatment options for conditions at the T1 vertebra.

-The spine is made up of more than two dozen vertebrae, which are separated and cushioned by elastic, flexible discs.
+The spine is made up of more than two dozen vertebrae, which are separated and cushioned by elastic and flexible discs.
 There are five segments of the spine:

 - Cervical spine in the neck